Sadbus/IKT440-Project/README.md

 This repository contains code developed in the ICT440 project in the fall of 2019.
 The assignment was to compare different machine learning algorithms on the Connect-4 data set and create an AI player for the game.

 ## Getting started
 In order to run the game, MCTS.py, the machine learning model must first be trained and exported to a file.
-Run the "export_rf_model.py" script to save the trained random forest model to file, before running MCTS.py
+Run the "export_rf_model.py" script to save the trained random forest model to file, before running MCTS.py.
+The model to laod can be changed on line 31 in MCTS.py.

+Please note that saving the SVM model to files takes approximatley 80 minutes. _probability_ is set to _true_ in order for MCTS.py to use _predict_proba()_.
+Thus, the fit method performs an extra 5 crossfolds on the training data.
 ## Contents of the repository

 This repository contains the scripts used to generate results for the report, a script to tune hyper-parameters of the different algorithms and the Connect Four game with an AI opponent using a random forest model trained on the Connect-4 data set.